• Home

 Days later our visit to Grena Parque would provide us with more evidence of the storm damage along with answers to our question as to how and why the river disappeared.

-Playground Earth l Grena Parque hike Sign
+Grena Parque Sign

 One of the more interesting features of the park are the hand-hewn bridges and stairs…some of which are long, steep and grueling.
 At least three of the bridges were totally destroyed during the storm due to the massive amount of onrushing water carrying boulders and trees.
 Our first hint that the river had swollen to gargantuan proportions was crossing a footbridge that appeared to be brand new.
 We later learned from a park ranger that bridge was completely wiped out.
 It is a testimony to the park workers that this particular bridge, one of the longest in the park, was rebuilt so quickly.